Lasry-Lions approximations for discounted Hamilton-Jacobi equations: Introduction

 \section{Introduction}

 The method of Lasry-Lions regularization is a kind of variational approximation which is a generalization of the Moreau-Yosida approximation in convex analysis, see, for instance \cite{Lasry-Lions} and \cite{Attouch}.
-An explanation of such a method using the fundamental solution of the associated Hamilton-Jacobi equations instead of the quadratic kernels was first given by Bernard (\cite{Bernard2007}).
-In the context of weak KAM theory, this method is closely connected to the Lax-Oleinik operators $T^{\pm}_{s,t}$.
-In \cite{Chen-Cheng}, an improvement on the approximation of the derivatives was obtained.
-There also exists a connection to the theory of generalized characteristics by the recent work on the propagation of singularities of the viscosity solutions of Hamilton-Jacobi equations (\cite{Cannarsa-Cheng3}), and \cite{Cannarsa-Chen-Cheng,Cannarsa-Cheng-Zhang,CCF} for more about the singularities propagation of weak KAM solutions and an application of standard Lasry-Lions approximation to the minimal homoclinic orbits (\cite{Cannarsa-Cheng2}).
+Beyond the analytic aspect of such regularization using the standard kernel $|x-y|/2t$ ($x,y\in\R^n$ and $t>0$), more dynamical aspect of this method has already been studied widely in the past decade, especially with an emphasis on the weak KAM theory and Mather theory: \begin{itemize}[--] \item An explanation of such a method using the fundamental solution of the associated Hamilton-Jacobi equations instead of the quadratic kernels was first given by Bernard (\cite{Bernard2007}).
+In the context of weak KAM theory, this method is closely connected to the Lax-Oleinik operators $T^{\pm}_{s,t}$ (\cite{Bernard2008}, \cite{Bernard2012} and \cite{Fathi2012}). \item Ilmanen's lemma on insertion of $C^{1,1}$ functions between a semiconvex function less than a semiconcave function (\cite{Bernard2010} and \cite{Fathi-Zavidovique}). \item In \cite{Chen-Cheng}, the authors also obtained the limiting behavior of the derivatives of the approximating sequence and the relation between the regular and singular dynamics of the associated Hamiltonian dynamical systems. \item There also exists a connection to the theory of generalized characteristics by the recent work on global propagation of singularities of the viscosity solutions of Hamilton-Jacobi equations (\cite{Cannarsa-Cheng3}), and \cite{Cannarsa-Chen-Cheng,Cannarsa-Cheng-Zhang,CCF} for more about the singularities propagation of weak KAM solutions. \item An application of standard Lasry-Lions approximation to the minimal homoclinic orbits (\cite{Cannarsa-Cheng2}). \end{itemize}